 If the network de-registration is triggered for a UE not supporting CAG due to CAG restrictions, the network shall operate as described in bullet g) of subclause 5.5.2.3.5.

+If the network de-registration is triggered for a UE because the UE has accessed, via a satellite NG-RAN cell, a PLMN which is not allowed to operate at the present UE location, the network shall set the 5GMM cause value in the DEREGISTRATION REQUEST message to #78 "PLMN not allowed to operate at the present UE location" and may include the MCC(s) of the country of the UE location in the DEREGISTRATION REQUEST message.

+Editor's note: How the UE handles the MCC(s) is FFS.

 The AMF shall trigger the SMF to release locally the PDU session(s) over the indicated access(es), if any, for the UE and enter state 5GMM-DEREGISTERED-INITIATED.

 Figure 5.5.2.3.1.1: Network-initiated de-registration procedure